123MwanjeMike/ansible-mongodb/README.md

 ```

 ## Tags/Flags
-I use a system of flags and tags that allow the calling playbook to specify which roles are run.
+You can use a system of flags and tags that allow the calling playbook to specify which roles are run.
-As an example:
+For example:

 ```bash
 ansible-playbook playbooks/mongodb.yml -e "{'flags': ['install']}"